Jack Cunningham, Baron Cunningham of Felling: Lobbyist allegations

 Cunningham was suspended from the Labour Party whip, and the party, in June 2013 pending an investigation over claims he had offered to work for lobbyists.
 He was subsequently cleared of any wrongdoing by the parliamentary standards authorities, and had the Labour whip restored.

 Expenses claimed in the House of Lords

 Research conducted by the Guardian newspaper revealed that Lord Cunningham claimed a total of £75,122 for 154 days' attendance in 2017–2018.
 This was the largest claim for attendance and travel expenses out of all the sitting members in the House of Lords. £23,108 of the £75,122 was claimed for air travel expenses.

 Personal life

-He lives with his wife near Stocksfield, in Northumberland and is an avid fly fisherman.
+Cunningham lives with his wife near Stocksfield, in Northumberland and is an avid fly fisherman.
 In 2016 Cunningham was awarded with the Order of the Rising Sun, Gold and Silver Star.